Export

 In Litigation, your exports can be found via MORE > Data > Exports

-When an export is complete, it may be downloaded, emailed via a Share Link, added to File Room, or deleted from the three-dot menu to the right of the export name.
+When an export is complete, it may be downloaded, emailed via a Share Link, added to File Room (if there is a volume included), or deleted from the three-dot menu to the right of the export name.

 LOCATING EXPORTS IN REVIEW